…Speckled produce… bright neon mushrooms… scarlet ghost peppers…

 Ryan’s Fruit Market caught my eye with his beautiful ghost chili peppers.
 He cultivates them himself and offered them in bags and jars of dried peppers.
 Even a small bag can be grounded up to create a devilishly spicy powder for your next dinner.
 I bought a bag and plan to crush them up and use them in African food experiments, since heat is key in a lot of African cuisine.

 Next was Madison Mushrooms.
 I love mushrooms for their forgiving texture and flavor because they are pretty hard to overcook!
-Madison Mushrooms’s knowledgeable farmers don’t sell your usual white caps and baby bellas.
+Madison Mushrooms’s knowledgeable farmers don’t sell your usual white mushrooms and baby bellas.
 These ‘shrooms, I daresay, are Super Mario exotic; that’s my way of saying they look otherworldly, and their flavor is nothing short of brilliant.

 I chose four types from their arsenal and left with a bag full of them.
 I purchased the King Oyster, Gold Oyster, Blue Oyster, and Lion’s Mane.
 Their colors are vibrant, and they give off a smoky aroma.